How to get work-life balance as a founder

 Anything that fails to pass the test gets delegated, delayed, or dumped.

-Learn to wield the word “no” like a shield – it protects your focus so your time is spent where it matters most.
+Learn to wield the word “no” like a shield that protects your focus so your time is spent where it matters most.

 3. Build a support system